rebeccajohnson88/research_examples/README.md

-This folder contains a few examples of code used in research.
+This repository contains a few examples of code used in research.